AdmiralCloud/ac-sanitizer/README.md

-field | string | Name of the field type | string | Type of the field to sanitize, see below for available values required | [boolean] | Set to true if requried
+field | string | Name of the field type | string | Type of the field to sanitize, see below for available values required | [boolean] | Set to true if requried adminLevel | [integer] | Optional adminLevel required for this field

 ## Available types